The original's "good" ending, in which you grow old with the Little Sisters you saved, and you finally have the one thing you were denied: a family.

 In the early parts of BioShock 2, it's possible to find the audio diaries of an industrialist by the name of Prentice Mill: he apparently founded and owned the Atlantic Express railway, and from what can be heard of him, he was also something of an arrogant jackass.
 However, private bathysphere travel made his railway obsolete, and the bank crash that followed the New Year's Eve Riots left him completely destitute: his last audio diary mournfully notes that he has no family, no friends, and nobody likely to miss him.
 So, why is this not a Tear Jerker?
 Well, you find this last audio diary on a small shrine in Pauper's Drop, one built specifically for him.
 It's not known if he only stayed in the Drop long enough to kill himself, or if he made some kind of life for himself; all that's known is that someone cared enough to leave a memorial to him.

 This one is ridiculously minor, but it's still pretty striking.
-In the first game, there's a Splicer model and voice pack called Toasty, who's deluded himself into thinking he's some sort of Casanova, making flirty comments half the time, but switching to misogynistic comments as well when he realises the flirting doesn't really work.
+In the first game, there's a Splicer model and voice pack called Toasty, who's deluded himself into thinking he's The Casanova, making flirty comments half the time, but switching to misogynistic comments as well when he realises the flirting doesn't really work.
 In the second game, that Splicer model comes back, but with changed lines.
-All the mysogonistc comments are dropped, and most of the flirty ones are too.
+All the angry comments are dropped, and most of the flirty ones are too.
 Why?
-Because, wether it's real or just in his head, he says he's gonna be a dad!
+Because, whether it's real or just in his head, he says he's gonna be a dad!
 Even in the watery hellhole that is Rapture, he's just worrying about the nursery room and his wife.
 True or not, it's amazing to hear someone so excited about something so normal.
 Of course, this may cross over into Tearjerker too...

-Depending on your actions, when you are temporarily a little sister the statues you encounter on the way can be either this or nightmare fuel: one of the statues, the one representing how you treated Stanley Poole either shows you killing him, or helping him stand on his own two feet again.
-The one representing Gilbert Alexander is perhaps the most impressive: if you did the right thing, it shows Delta pulling a man out of a monster.
+Depending on your actions, when you are temporarily a Little Sister the statues you encounter on the way can be either this or nightmare fuel: one of the statues, the one representing how you treated Stanley Poole either shows you killing him or helping him stand on his own two feet again.
+The one representing Gilbert Alexander is perhaps the most impressive: if you did the right thing, it shows Delta pulling a man out of a monster.◊

 Near the end of Bioshock 2, there's a big one for players who have been good.
 Big Daddies have yellow portholes as a default, red when they're attacking, and green when they're hypnotized.
 Big Sisters have red.
 Always.
 Until, looking through the eyes of a Little Sister you're possessing, you see Eleanor Lamb towering over you with a green porthole, as she reaches down to release the Little Sister from her slug, while talking about how you've taught her to be good.